echicken/node-ax25/README.md

 	- The local station's SSID, one number, 0 - 15.
 (Number)
 - **repeaterPath**
 	- An array of { callsign : <string>, ssid : <number> } objects.
 (Array of objects)
-- **windowSize**
+- **maxFrames**
 	- Maximum number of unacknowledged I frames out at any given time, 1 - 7.
-Default: 7.
+Default: 4.
 (Number)
 - **packetLength**
 	- Maximum packet payload size, in bytes, minimum of 1.
 Default: 256.
 Smaller values such as 64 are best for crappy links.
 The spec says 256 is the maximum, so don't expect most TNCs to support larger values.
 (Number)
 - **retries**